Born in Bordeaux, Christophe Stibio is a Melbourne-based painter whose signature medium is recycled strips of shredded documents.

 Stibio has exhibited widely in Australia, China, and Europe, and his works are held in major public and private collections including Artbank, Deakin University, Macquarie Bank, and significant Australian and international collections.

-1988-1989 - MVA.
+Master of Visual Arts.
 Bordeaux III.
 Faculty of Arts.
+France.

 SOLO EXHIBITIONS